railsuser2014/openobject-doc-book-en/3/3_9/periods_and_fiscal_years.rst

    *Defining a Financial Year and Periods*

 First enter the date of the first day and the last day of your fiscal year.
-Then, to create the periods, click one of the two buttons at the bottom depending on whether you want to create twelve 1-month or four 3-months periods:
+Then, to create the periods, click one of the two buttons depending on whether you want to create twelve 1-month or four 3-months periods:

 *  :guilabel:`Create Monthly Periods` ,